roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Teresa hadn't been able to call her a slave in front of him, still unsure of what was something strange and unfamiliar.
 It was so very satisfying to hear her submit in front of her boyfriend.
 It meant her hold over the stupid girl was stronger than his influence.

  Teresa felt so satisfied at having caught them both in their own strange game she laughed out loud.
 Brandi and Kevin, she mistakenly thought, had worked together to put her into this condition and she had accidently found them out.
-Report_Story #3